waimea-dmneth/level-2-programming-assessment/docs/test-results.md

 ## The game sets up

-when the code is run the game sets everything up so the player can play
+when the code is run the game sets everything up so the player can play and no coin can start in the first slot

 ### Test Data Used